andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 The poetic contests of the senses thus rearrange the traditional scholastic hierarchy by putting Hearing at the end for a dramatic climax.
 Sight comes first, but Hearing, the underdog competitor, triumphs at the last.

-\begin{Footnote} Irízar alone puts Hearing in its traditional position, though this goes against the spirit of the poetic text; perhaps he was influenced by a scholastic training to "correct" the philosophical order.  \end{Footnote}
+[<]: Irízar alone puts Hearing in its traditional position, though this goes against the spirit of the poetic text; perhaps he was influenced by a scholastic training to "correct" the philosophical order.

 In the Sánchez villancico, each of the coplas highlights the failure of one of the senses to rightly perceive the sacrament.
 For example, the eyes "do not look at what they see," and the Eucharist reduces Sight to "blindness" (copla 1).
 The "colors" and "rays of light" through which Sight normally operates are "hidden" "beneath transparent veils" and "transformed" so that "God Incarnate is not seen" (copla 2).
 Similarly, Touch may make contact with the host, but not with the "mystery" hidden within (copla 3).
 Taste and Smell (coplas 5 and 6) are similarly hindered by their ability only to perceive material accidents and not spiritual substance.